cbhagya/perfectphyloR/cran-comments.md

 0 errors | 0 warnings | 1 note

-Possibly mis-spelled words in DESCRIPTION:Phylogenies (3:28)
+Possibly mis-spelled words in DESCRIPTION:
+  Charith (8:167)
+  Jinko (8:194)
+  Karunarathna (8:177)
+  Phylogenies (3:28)

+ * The words Charith, Jinko and Karunarathna are not misspelled.
+These are the names of authors.
-This word Phylogenies is not misspelled.
+ * The word Phylogenies is not misspelled.

 ## Downstream Dependencies